thewmh/wizardunicorn.ninja/frontend-masters/webpack-plugins-system.md

 ### Creating a Webpack Plugin

 In its most basic form, a plugin is just a class that has an apply method.
-Continuing in the repo from the [Webpack 4 Fundamentals workshop]({% link frontend-masters/webpack-4-fundamentals.md %}) or if you are only reading this document, [grab the repo here](https://github.com/TheLarkInn/webpack-workshop-2018/tree/feature/0504-webpack-prefetch-preload), create a new file in the `build-utils` folder called `MyFirstWebpackPlugin.js` (`...WebpackPlugin...` is a naming convention that Webpack follows).
+Continuing in the repo from the [Webpack 4 Fundamentals workshop]({%- link frontend-masters/webpack-4-fundamentals.md -%}) or if you are only reading this document, [grab the repo here](https://github.com/TheLarkInn/webpack-workshop-2018/tree/feature/0504-webpack-prefetch-preload), create a new file in the `build-utils` folder called `MyFirstWebpackPlugin.js` (`...WebpackPlugin...` is a naming convention that Webpack follows).
 In that `MyFirstWebpackPlugin.js` file, add the following:

-{% highlight javascript %}
+{%- highlight javascript -%}

 class MyFirstWebpackPlugin {
     apply(compiler) {